-7 Canonical Correlation Aanalysis
+7.1 Canonical Correlation Analysis

-Canonical Correlation Aanalysis CCA is a multivariate statistical analysis method used to assess the overall correlation by calculating the correlation between two sets of data by using composite variables.
-CCA analysis was implemented using the CCA package in R.
+Canonical correlation analysis (CCA) is a multivariate statistical analysis method used to assess the overall correlation by calculating the correlation between two sets of data by using composite variables.
+CCA analysis was implemented using the CCA package (v1.2.1) in R.